VisualFP/docs/SA/design_concept/content/introduction/goals.typ

 = Goals <goals>

-With VisualFP we want to design a tool that allows graphical development of functional code, is block-based and extensible.
-The primary audience are students learning to program, and secondary the audience are programmers that want to view their code in a visual context.
+The goal of this term paper is to design a tool, VisualFP, that allows the graphical development of functional code, is block-based and extensible.
+The target audience of VisualFP are students learning to program.
+Additionally, VisualFP should offer support for experienced programmers that want to view their code in a visual context.

-Futhermore we want to implement part of the core functionality in a
-#ac("PoC") to proof the feasibility of the design.
+The core functionality of VisualFP will be implemented in a #ac("PoC") to proof the feasibility of the design.

-Finally, we want to transparently document the design process that was used to create VisualFP.
-This allows potential implementers to better understand the decisions that have been made, which alternatives were considered, and evaluate for themselfes whether they want to follow the same paths.
+The main part of this paper is to transparently document the design process that was used to create VisualFP.
+This allows others to better understand the decisions that have been made, which alternatives were considered, and to evaluate for themselves whether they want to follow the same path.